mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/zeros.md

 ## Differences

-PyTorch: Generate a Tensor of size `*size` with a padding value of 0.
+PyTorch: Generate a Tensor of size `*size` whose elements are all 0.

-MindSpore: MindSpore API implements the same function as TensorFlow, and only the parameter names are different.
+MindSpore: Generate a Tensor of shape `size` whose elements are all 0.

 | Categories | Subcategories | PyTorch       | MindSpore | Difference                                         |
 |------------|---------------|---------------|-----------|----------------------------------------------------|